tech-ascension/landing_page/src/legal/terms-and-conditions.md

 - The Parties are equally liable for the fees and reasonable expenses of a mediator and the cost of the venue of the mediation and without limiting the foregoing undertake to pay any amounts requested by the mediator as a pre-condition to the mediation commencing.
 The Parties must each pay their own costs associated with the mediation;

-- The mediation will be held in 10A Avonlea Street Dapto, New South Wales, Australia.
+- The mediation will be held online or in person within Wollongong NSW.

 ### Confidential: